Murray River Tributaries & Murray–Darling Basin Waterways

 - Tooma Reservoir (26 GL)

-With its source on the plains beneath Mount Bogong, the upper waterways of the Mitta Mitta River drain through deeply dissected forests, the main flow of the Mitta Mitta River starts at the Cobungra River and the Big River confluence and travels north to the Dartmouth Dam.
+With its source on the plains beneath Mount Bogong, the upper waterways of the Mitta Mitta River drain through deeply dissected forests.
+The main flow starts at the confluence of the Cobungra River and the Big River and travels north to the Dartmouth Dam.

-The Mitta Mitta River flows into the Dartmouth Dam, the largest storage in the Basin, has the capacity to hold up to 40% of the water for the River Murray system, before the river flows north-west through the Mitta Mitta Valley, forming the south arm of the Hume Dam.
+The Mitta Mitta River flows into the Dartmouth Dam, the largest storage in the Basin, which can hold up to 40% of the water for the River Murray system, before the river flows north-west through the Mitta Mitta Valley, forming the south arm of the Hume Dam.

 - Catchment area: 0.9% of the Murray–Darling Basin